Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 The freshwater leech fauna of North America has been documented in several major publications (e.g., Davies 1991; Davies and Govedich 2001; Govedich et al. 2010; Klemm 1985, 1990, 1991, 1995; Sawyer 1972, 1986a,b,c), literature cited therein, and more recent publications (included in the literature cited/references section at the bottom of this website, plus several others to be added herein).
 Please consult these publications for additional (and usually more specific) distributional information for selected taxa.
 Citations for newly published and otherwise pertinent publications focusing on leech biology, ecology, distribution, taxonomy, and systematics in North America are added to this website periodically.

-– – Phylum Annelida – –
+– – PHYLUM ANNELIDA – –

 Class Clitellata